-Pilot Zero-Three, the self named Trowa Barton, was once known simply as No-Name by the mercenaries that had raised and trained him until just after he turned ten years old when their location was given away by an Alliance plant.
-After barely escaping the slaughter of his fellow mercenaries with his life, No-Name joined up with the Barton Group.
-He'd spent the next five years with the Barton Group until the day the original Trowa Barton (son of an ambitious and scrupleless man and leader of the Barton Group; Dekim Barton) was killed by one of the Gundam mechanics that were working on the Gundam Heavyarms.
+Pilot Zero-Three, the self named Trowa Barton, was once known simply as No-Name by the mercenaries that had raised and trained him until just after he turned ten years old (when their location was given away by an Alliance plant).
+After barely escaping the slaughter of his fellow mercenaries with his life, No-Name found himself joining the Barton Group.
+He'd spent the next five years with the Barton Group until the day the original Trowa Barton (son of the ambitious and unscrupulous leader of the Barton Group; Dekim Barton) was killed by one of the Gundam mechanics that were working on the Gundam Heavyarms.

 That was the day that No-Name took the name Trowa Barton as his own in order to cover up the murder of the original Trowa Barton and to hide the fact that the newly renamed No-Name would be stealing the Gundam in order to prevent Operation Meteor (which is what the plot to take over the Earth had been designated as) from succeeding.

 Like Duo, Trowa's arrival on Earth went smoothly and largely unnoticed.
 Trowa's immediate destination upon his safe (and overlooked) arrival was northern Europe where he immediately hid his Gundam before searching for a cover to hide his presence.
 While searching the internet he ran across an old advertisement for a traveling circus in need of a clown and the young pilot promptly created a resume and hunted down the current location of the circus before appropriating a transport vehicle for his Gundam.